Nicole Krauss: Themes

 Krauss's work often explores the relationship between Jewish history and identity, the limited capacity of language and communication to produce understanding, loneliness, and memory.
 These themes are readily appreciable beginning in her first novel Man Walks into a Room, wherein the protagonist loses years of lived memory while retaining all cognitive function.
 Playing with tenets of cognitive neuroscience and metaphysics, Man Walks into a Room considers the relative roles of lived experience, materiality, and cognitive memory in shaping personal identity and being.

 In a departure from her earlier work, Krauss's later novels progressively question and abandon traditional narrative structure in pursuit of themes more characteristic of late postmodern literature.
 Fragmentation and nonlinear narrative become increasingly present in her work through the use of multiple narrators whose narrative arcs may not directly meet but whose meanings are derived from resonance and pattern similarity (see The History of Love, Great House, Forest Dark).
 The History of Love and Forest Dark employ techniques of metafiction and intertextuality, questioning the veracity of the novel's form and antagonizing the traditional contract between reader and text.
 The co-protagonist of Forest Dark in particular is a novelist who shares the author's name and several biographical details, including reflections on a failed marriage to a man with whom the character has two children, considerations of the constraints of fiction, a fascination with Franz Kafka's life and writing, and a preoccupation with "Jewish mysticism, Israel and creation."
 In an August 2017 interview with The Guardian, Krauss is quoted saying:

 “In a sense, the self is more or less an invention from beginning to end.
 What is more unreal, what is more a creation than the self?
 Why do we have such a heavy investment in knowing what is true and what isn’t true about people’s lives?
 Why is it even valid to make a distinction between autobiography, auto-fiction and fiction itself?
 What fiction doesn’t contain a deep reflection of the author’s perspective and memory and sense of the world?”

 This evident blurring of the distinction between reality and fiction seems to reflect a rejection of objectivism in favor of sublime relativism, and unites Krauss with the wider gestalt common to her postmodern peers.

 Personal life

 Krauss lives in Brooklyn, New York.
-She has two children, Sasha and Cy, and shares custody of them with their father, her former husband, the novelist Jonathan Safran Foer.
+She has two children, Sasha and Cy, and shares custody of them with their father, the novelist Jonathan Safran Foer.
 She and Foer married in 2004 and divorced in 2014.
 Krauss subsequently embarked on a five-year relationship with the Israeli journalist and novelist Gon Ben Ari, whom she met when she granted him an interview several years earlier.